Jabidah massacre

-The Jabidah massacre on March 18, 1968 was the purported assassinations or executions of Moro army recruits who allegedly mutinied upon learning the true nature of their mission.
-It is acknowledged as a major flashpoint that ignited the Moro insurgency in the Philippines.
+The Jabidah massacre on March 18, 1968, was the assassinations or executions of Moro army recruits who allegedly mutinied upon learning the true nature of their mission.
+It is acknowledged as a major flashpoint that ignited the Moro conflict.

 Author Cesar Adib Majul notes that the administration of Ferdinand Marcos had suppressed press coverage of the affair which led to a lack of documentation about the incident and varying accounts of the number of trainees killed, from 11 to 68.
 This eventually sparked calls for Moro independence and is acknowledged by the Bangsamoro Autonomous Region in Muslim Mindanao (BARMM) as a key moment in Bangsamoro history.

+In 2013, Philippine president Benigno Aquino III, recognized that the massacre had taken place and acknowledged that it had "opened deep wounds" with Muslim Filipinos.

 Background

 Philippine claims on Sabah

-The north-eastern part of Sabah had been under the rule of the Sulu Sultanate since it was given to them by the Sultanate of Brunei in 1658 for the Sulu Sultanate's help in settling a civil war in Brunei before being leased or ceded (The agreements were written in Malay using Jawi script.
+The north-eastern part of Sabah had been under the influence of the Sulu Sultanate since it was allegedly given to them by the Sultanate of Brunei in 1658 for the Sulu Sultanate's help in settling a developing civil conflict in Brunei before being leased or ceded (The agreements were written in Malay using Jawi script.
 The 1878 agreement used the term padjak meaning "cede or rent", while the 1903 additional cession agreement used the term menyerahkan meaning "surrendered".) to the British in 1878.
 During the process of decolonization by the British after World War II from 1946, Sabah was integrated as part of the Malaysian Federation in 1963 under the Malaysia Agreement.
-The Philippine government however protested this, claiming the eastern part of Sabah had never been sold to foreign interests, and that it had only been "leased" by the Sulu Sultanate, and therefore remained the property of the Sultan, and by extension, the property of Republic of the Philippines.
+The Philippine government however protested this, claiming the eastern part of Sabah had never been sold to foreign interests, and that it had only been "leased" by the Sulu Sultanate, and therefore remained the property of the Sultan, and by extension, the property of the Republic of the Philippines.
 Diplomatic efforts to Malaysia and the United Nations during the administration of President Diosdado Macapagal proved futile.